DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 Client public keys can be used by resolvers to authenticate clients, link queries to customer accounts, and unlock business-specific features such as redirecting specific domain names to a sinkhole.

-Resolvers accessible from any client IP address can also opt for only responding to a set of whitelisted public keys.
+A resolver that restricts service to known clients MAY respond only to an allowed set of client public keys.

-Resolvers accepting queries from any client MUST accept any client public key.
+A resolver that serves arbitrary, anonymous clients MUST accept any client public key as a matter of policy; cryptographic checks, such as the rejection of low-order public keys in Appendix 2, still apply.

 In particular, an anonymous client can generate a new key pair for every session, or even for every query.